Jay-boo/indexation_web/TP1/README.md

 ### ⮕ Launch with docker
 In TP1/ directory use the following commands to build and launch the docker image
 ```
-docker build -t my_image_name .
+docker build -t image_tp1 .
-docker run my_image_name
+docker run image_tp1
 ```
-You can modify argument in the `Dockerfile` before building and launching the image
+You can modify argument in the `Dockerfile` before building and launching the image and use '-v' option to get the output data in local.
+Moreover you can rerun the image using `--entrypoint bash ` and just use python3 main.py command in the interactive terminal of the running container.
 ***

 ## Storage